iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Setting Frame Type
 ******************
 The first step is to provide ArduCopter with a frame type.
-On a real drone, this should match the physical layout of the drone, but for this test the specific frame you set is unimportant.
+On a fully assembled drone, this should match the drone's physical layout, but for this test the specific frame you set is unimportant.
 To set the frame type, select "Setup" from the top bar in Mission Planner, and then expand "Mandatory Hardware" on the sidebar.
-Select "Frame Type", and a frame selection screen should appear.
+Select "Frame Type," and a frame selection screen should appear.
 This tutorial was tested with the "X" quadcopter frame, under the first frame option, as shown below.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/mp_frame.JPG